divekarshubham/RunOTA/README.md

 ### Interrupting an MQTT connection to the cloud
 1. Update the certificate, private key and endpoint in the `config_project.py`
 2. Establish a connection using `poetry run interrupt`

+### Running the Canary
+1. Enter all the credentials in `config_project.py`
+2. Enter the command to run the canary: `poetry run canary`